Things to know

 Money

 An ATM is available in town – 1 hour away from the retreat.
 There isn’t much to buy out here but you may find textiles, swords, beads, or other souvenirs.
 We recommend bringing a few million Rupiah in cash – this should cover you.
-There is a safe on the property for cash, valuables, documents, and devices though the retreat is a very safe place.
-Any charges incurred at Ngalung Kalla will be invoiced at the end of your stay and payable via EFT upon checkout.
+There is a safe on the property for cash, valuables, documents, and devices, though the retreat is a very safe place.
+Any charges incurred at Ngalung Kalla will be invoiced at the end of your stay and payable via cash, credit card, or bank transfer.

 Toiletries